Company Logo - Home Link

 Many box offices will allow one person to buy 2 tickets, but some only allow one per person, so be sure to check with the box office of your preferred show.

-To find out which shows are offering rush tickets, check out these websites: Broadway on a Budget, Broadway for Broke People and Broadway World.
+To find out which shows offer rush tickets, check out these websites: Broadway on a Budget, Broadway for Broke People, and Broadway World.

 Our post, How to Get Cheap Broadway Tickets, has more information and a video about using the rush method to get tickets.